adinandradrs/cezbek-engine/README.md

 ![high-level-arch](https://github.com/adinandradrs/cezbek-engine/blob/master/docs/high-level-arch.jpg?raw=true)

+On development we use only docker and on production will use K8s as the orchestrator that heavily backed up by AWS.
+By using K8s we could scale our apps with a more easy way.
+So even we are not using it on development environment due to financial costs, it still have so many similarities because the docker itself is just for a container that non mainly used by the developer.
+Still it does not break 12 factor apps for dev/prod parity.
+We recommend Consul and Vault as the configmaps and secrets source, due to its ability as a distributed config server and can be secured using authentication.

 Below is the detail of development budget estimation per month, seems AWS provides a budget friendly environment if compared to another cloud provider.

 | Infrastructure      | Provider   | Description                                | Est Price/Month                                              |